olvaffe/olv-notes/firmwares/coreboot.md

 ## Flashmap

 - `.fmd` describe how the flash (usually NOR flash) is paritioned
-- take x86 for example
+- take intel for example
   - usually starts with `FLASH@0xfe000000 0x2000000` for a 32MB NOR flash at
     the top of the 4GB address space
   - [0MB..5MB]